fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 In addition to the GET, SET and DEL operations on keys and values, Redis can do also a quite a lot more.
 It can for example automatically expire keys, that is a very useful feature when Redis is used as a cache.

-Redis can also be used to implement so called [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) (or PubSub) pattern that is a asynchronous communication mechanism for distributed applications.
-In this scenario Redis works as a <i>message broker</i> between two or more applications.
-Some of the applications are <i>publishing</i> messages by sending those to Redis, that on arrival of a message, informs the parties that have <i>subscribed</i> to those messages.
+Redis can also be used to implement so called [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) (or PubSub) pattern that is a asynchronous communication mechanism for distributed software.
+In this scenario Redis works as a <i>message broker</i> between two or more services.
+Some of the services are <i>publishing</i> messages by sending those to Redis, that on arrival of a message, informs the parties that have <i>subscribed</i> to those messages.

 </div>